-As managers, it becomes increasingly more tempting to measure each and every metric with the constant stream of new sales metrics software at our fingertips.
+As managers, it becomes increasingly more tempting to measure every metric with the constant stream of new sales metrics software at our fingertips.

 We’re often led to believe that the more you know the more you can improve.

-Sure, this is true with certain aspects but shouldn’t those be the ones that we are focusing on then?
+Sure, this is true with a certain aspect,s but shouldn’t those be the ones we are focusing on?

 With that being said, there are a few benefits to measuring the number of calls made.
 And while it might not be the most important stat, it’s worth noting – just not harping on.